 #1: Coleman Sundome Tent – Editor’s Choice 4 People Camping Tent

-The first waterproof tent that we want to show you is a model from Coleman.
+The first candidate for the best waterproof tents list is a model from Coleman.
 Coleman is an old American brand that has been around since the early 1900s.
 After decades of revolution, now they are the leading name in this field of camping gear manufacturing.

 Coleman’s products are known to be one of the most reliable tents at a reasonable price.
 This Sundome model comes in four available capacity, each for two, three, four, and six people.